mdmuaj13/jobtrackr/PRICING_MODULE.md

 ## Overview

-The JobTrackr pricing module implements a comprehensive subscription and tier-based access control system.
+The JobApplicate pricing module implements a comprehensive subscription and tier-based access control system.
 It supports three pricing tiers (Free, Pro, Custom) with specific feature limits and usage tracking.

 ## Features